 Your vet may already have advised you about the length and regularity of exercise, but shorter, more frequent walks are usually better during your dog’s recovery.

 Low-impact and high-resistance exercises such as swimming are really well suited to dogs with joint conditions like dysplasia.
 This is because they help build up the larger buttock muscles, which help support the ball and socket hip joint.
 Likewise, low-impact exercise is easier on the elbow joints.

 Water treadmills and using pet hydrotherapy pools with the help of a professional (Petplan, like most pet insurance policies, will provide a limited number of hydrotherapy sessions) are quite common nowadays.
 Swimming in ponds, rivers or lakes is also good.
 Just be careful that your pet doesn’t get injured climbing up wet slippery banks, especially if he's young and excitable.

 Agility training on flat surfaces is a good option for dogs with joint conditions.
 Weaving around obstacles and going through tunnels will provide both physical and mental stimulation.

 Games that are relatively low impact, but which keep your dog busy, are a good idea too.
 Playing search and find is a good way to encourage your dog to move without overdoing it.
 And, if you’re interacting with your dog and playing together, you both get a lot out of it.

 Exercise is only half the story when it comes to your dog’s health and body condition.
-Diet is also very important as dogs with a healthier weight tend to have fewer symptoms.
+Diet is also very important.

 Your vet will no doubt have explained how good it is for your dog to maintain a healthy weight.
 One of the easiest ways to do this is through portion control.
 It’s easy to over feed, so weighing out food each time can help.
 Likewise, we’re more likely to give them lots of treats when they’re going through a tough time.
 So think about the volume of food you’re giving your dog and the number of calories it contains.